Issues 101

-Issues 101 is a gay-themed independent romantic drama film released in 2002.
+Issues 101 is a 2002 American independent romantic drama film released in 2002.
 Issues 101 played at gay and lesbian film festivals throughout 2002 and 2003.
 This film was the debut of pop rock singer Grammy-winner Kelly Clarkson as an actress.

 Synopsis

 Joe comes out and goes to a Southern Californian college.
 He begins to mix with the students and the Greek fraternal community.
 He finds himself one-third of a love triangle with two other guys, one gay and the other "straight with issues."
 This relationship is put to the test, when he decides to run for student body president.